aspilla/asMOD/README.md

-# asMOD: A Collection of World of Warcraft Addons (Mid Night)
+# asMOD: A Collection of World of Warcraft Addons (Midnight)

 <div align="center" style="margin: 20px 0;">